dinup24/microservice/Lab-2.md

 sudo docker build -t microservice:1.0.0 .
 ```

-To see the list of images `docker images`
+To see the list of images `sudo docker images`

 **2. Create a docker hub account to push docker images**
 - Sign up at https://hub.docker.com/ using your email id